microsoft/playwright/docs/api.md

     - `bypass` <[string]> Optional coma-separated domains to bypass proxy, for example `".com, chromium.org, .domain.com"`.
     - `username` <[string]> Optional username to use if HTTP proxy requires authentication.
     - `password` <[string]> Optional password to use if HTTP proxy requires authentication.
-  - `downloadsPath` <[string]> If specified, accepted downloads are downloaded into this folder.
-Otherwise, temporary folder is created and is deleted when browser is closed.
+  - `downloadsPath` <[string]> If specified, accepted downloads are downloaded into this directory.
+Otherwise, temporary directory is created and is deleted when browser is closed.
   - `chromiumSandbox` <[boolean]> Enable Chromium sandboxing.
 Defaults to `false`.
   - `firefoxUserPrefs` <[Object]<[string], [string]|[number]|[boolean]>> Firefox user preferences.
 Learn more about the Firefox user preferences at [`about:config`](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
   - `handleSIGINT` <[boolean]> Close the browser process on Ctrl-C. Defaults to `true`.